kubernetes/website/docs/tasks/inject-data-application/define-command-argument-container.md

 ---
-title: Defining a Command and Arguments for a Container
+title: Define a Command and Arguments for a Container
 redirect_from:
 - "/docs/concepts/configuration/container-command-args/"
 - "/docs/concepts/configuration/container-command-arg.html"